Wil Wheaton: Post-Star Trek

 Wheaton played Joey Trotta in the action film Toy Soldiers (1991).
 After leaving Star Trek, he moved to Topeka, Kansas, to work for NewTek, where he helped to develop the Video Toaster 4000 doing product testing and quality control and later used his public profile to serve as a technology evangelist for the product.

 Afterward, he returned to Los Angeles, attended acting school for five years, and then re-entered the acting world.

-In the late 1990s and early 2000s, Wheaton appeared in several independent films, including the award-winning The Good Things (2001), in which he portrays a frustrated Kansas tollbooth worker.
+In the late 1990s and early 2000s, Wheaton appeared in several independent films, including the short film The Good Things (2001), in which he portrays a frustrated Kansas tollbooth worker.
 For his performance in Jane White Is Sick & Twisted (2002) he received the award for Best Actor at the Melbourne Underground Film Festival.

 Wheaton regularly portrayed a fictionalized version of himself on The Big Bang Theory, becoming a recurring guest star and then side character on the show.

+He also appears in a The Big Bang Theory spin-off, Stuart Fails to Save the Universe, again as himself, as the viewer follows the continued story through different universes.

 In June 2024, Wheaton announced that he was retired from on-screen acting.